Registration open through June 15, 2026 at 6pm PT

 For questions about the cohort, please email Virginia at virginia@theartistsoffice.net

-Virginia, Elana, and Corrina have extensive experience working in the art world and have collectively helped over 1000 artists and art workers navigate their careers, including guidance on the Guggenheim application.
+Virginia, Elana, and Corrina have extensive experience working in the art world and have collectively helped over 1,000 artists and art workers navigate their careers, including with guidance on the Guggenheim Fellowship application.

 Virginia Broersma is an artist whose engagement with the art community involves curating, writing, collaborative projects, public art, and organizing support for artists along with her studio practice.
-She founded The Artist’s Office in 2018 where she works with artists on the “office work” of being an artist including applying to grants, residencies, and other open calls.
+She founded The Artist’s Office in 2018 to support artists with the “office work” of being an artist.
 Broersma has received several grants for her studio work and helped other artists apply for and receive grants, public art projects, shows, and residencies.

 Elana Mann